-Fulham boss Martin Jol is full of praise for Bobby Zamora.
+Fulham boss Jol full of praise for Zamora

 The 30-year-old has flourished at Craven Cottage since joining from West Ham in 2008, leading to several call-ups to the England team.